matheus-garcia/james-delivery-frontend-challenge/README.md

 ## Deliverables

 - [x] The source code must be placed in a public git repository.
-- [ ] Instructions of how to run the development environment.
+- [x] Instructions of how to run the development environment.
-- [ ] Instructions of how to deploy.
+- [x] Instructions of how to deploy.

+# James Delivery Frontend Challenge

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.